Caroline M. Clark Woodward: Career

 At the age of seventeen she began to teach.
 After two years of study in the Milwaukee high school under John G. McKidley, a teacher and organizer of educational work, she taught in the public schools of that city.

 In Mequon, May 15, 1861, she married William Wallace Woodward (1828–1915).
 For eighteen years, they made their home on a farm near Milwaukee, a favorite visiting place for a large number of cultivated friends and acquaintances.
 Since 1875, she was engaged in public affairs, serving as secretary of the Woman's Foreign Missionary Society and as president of the Milwaukee district association.

 In 1879, they removed to Seward, Nebraska.
 She was identified with the same work in Nebraska as she was in Milwaukee.
 In 1882, she entered the field of temperance as a newspaper writer, and she demonstrated herself to be a consistent and useful worker in that cause and in all the other reformations of the times.
 In 1884, she was elected treasurer of the Nebraska W.C.T.U., and in 1887, vice-president-at-large of the State.
-In 1887, she was appointed organizer for the National W.C.T.U., and was twice reappointed.
+In 1887, she was appointed organizer for the National W.C.T.U. and was twice reappointed.
 In the Atlanta convention, she was elected associate superintendent of the department of work among railroad employees.
 She was a member of each national convention of the W.C.T.U. since and including the memorable St. Louis convention of 1884.
 She was a friend of Frances Willard and a member of the Board of Trustees of the Woman's Temperance Temple in Chicago.

 She was a delegate to the National Prohibition Party Convention of 1888, held in Indianapolis.
-She was nominated by that party for regent of the State University in 1891, and led the State ticket by a large vote.
+She was nominated by that party for regent of the State University in 1891 and led the State ticket by a large vote.

 Woodward studied "Methods" under Mary Allen West at Lake Bluff, Illinois and Chicago schools and thereafter conducted schools of Methods at various Chautauqua Assemblies.
-She was a clear and forcible speaker and a skillful parliamentarian.
+She was an articulate speaker and an experienced parliamentarian.